alphagov/pay-tech-docs/source/documentation/welsh_payment_pages.md

 payment pages, you may also want to use Welsh text in the `description`.

-Emails are not currently translated into Welsh.
+GOV.UK Pay does not automatically translate emails into Welsh.
 Please [contact us](/support_contact_and_more_information) if you would like to send Welsh language emails to your users.